Picking the right graphic file type

 SVG — Scalable Vector Graphics

-As responsive website's became the industry standard, there needed to be a match in vector file format.
+As responsive websites became the industry standard, web designers and developers needed a file format that matched the responsiveness.
 SVGs are an incredible answer.
-You can scale them to any screen size with no distortion.
+You can scale them to any screen size without distortion.

-Because SVGs are XML code-based, they can be output at tiny file sizes, making them super quick to load online, making search engines happy.
+Because SVGs are XML code-based, they can be output as tiny file sizes, making them super quick to load online, which makes search engines happy.

 You can open them with Adobe Illustrator, Corel Draw, Inkscape or Affinity Designer.
 Making SVG an incredibly flexible vector format suitable for web use.